-If VCC supply is also used to supply the external LNA, make sure some good filtering is in place for the external LNA supply because of the noise on the VCC.
-Means a series ferrite bead FB1, see section A.7, and a decoupling capacitor to GND has to be used.
+If the VCC supply is also used to supply the external LNA, make sure some good filtering is in place for the external LNA supply because of the noise on the VCC.
+This means that a series ferrite bead FB1, see section A.7, and a decoupling capacitor to GND must be used.

-2.5.2 Improved Jamming Immunity
+2.5.2 Improved jamming immunity

-If strong out-band jammers are close to the GNSS antenna (e.g. a GSM antenna) GNSS performance can be degraded or the maximum input power of the ZOE-M8 GNSS SiPs RF-input can be exceeded.
-In that case the SAW filter (F1) has to be put in front of the external LNA (U1).
+If strong out-band jammers are close to the GNSS antenna (e.g. a GSM antenna), GNSS performance can be degraded or the maximum input power of the ZOE-M8 GNSS SiPs RF-input can be exceeded.
+In that case, the SAW filter (F1) must be put in front of the external LNA (U1).

-It should be noted that the insertion loss of SAW filter (F1) directly affects the system noise figure and hence the system performance.
+It should be noted that the insertion loss of the SAW filter (F1) directly affects the system noise figure and hence the system performance.